clj-kondo/clj-kondo/analysis/README.md

 ## Limited analysis

-Similarly, analysis can be limited to use clj-kondo to conduct quick scans.
-When using these expert options, you should not expect linters to behave correctly anymore.
+Similarly, analysis can be limited.
+This is useful to quickly scan a file or project.
+When using these expert options, you should not expect linters to behave correctly.
+As such, consider using them with `:skip-lint true`.

 - `:var-usages`: when falsy skip `:var-usages` described below
 - `:var-definitions`